 Jobs in hospitality and tourism are all about providing friendly, efficient and attentive customer service.
 Consequently, excellent communication skills, patience and a friendly nature are essential for you to thrive in these industries.
 You really have to want to work in this sector to do it well.
 It’s a lot more difficult to be friendly and helpful if you’re not enjoying yourself.

-Careers within hotels and other kinds of accommodation can vary greatly depending on the kind of establishment you work in.
+Careers within hotels and accommodation can vary greatly depending on the kind of establishment you work in.
 For instance, if you work in a youth hostel, your working life will be very different to that of someone working in a five star resort.
-Depending on the size of organisation and what services they provide, you will be able to explore many different career paths.
+Depending on the size of the organisation and what services they provide, you will be able to explore many different career paths.

 Every establishment requires managerial staff to oversee the general operations.
 Larger hotel chains are also likely to employ financial staff, marketing departments, human resources and administrative staff.
-Understandably, there are also many opportunities for restaurant staff, chefs, cleaners, bar staff, concierges, kitchen assistants, customer service staff and entertainment organisers in the hotel and accommodation industry.
+Understandably, there are also many opportunities in the hotel and accommodation industry for:

-Careers in restaurants, catering services and other eating establishments are hugely dependent on the people doing the cooking, slicing and dicing.
+Careers in restaurants, catering and eateries are hugely dependent on the people doing the cooking, slicing and dicing.
 Chefs, sous chefs, cooks, and kitchen staff are much sought after individuals for their specialist skills.
 Eateries also require managerial staff to make the important decisions and to ensure that the front-of-house team is working efficiently.

 Understandably, waiters, bar staff and sometimes professional sommeliers are also required.
 Larger restaurant chains also employ business managers and financial, human resources and marketing staff.